bloomberg/pytest-memray/README.md

 # Installation

-pytest-memray requires Python 3.7+ and can be easily installed using most common Python packaging tools.
+pytest-memray requires Python 3.8 or higher and can be easily installed using most common Python packaging tools.
 We recommend installing the latest stable release from [PyPI](https://pypi.org/project/pytest-memray/) with pip:

 ```shell